 (2) If the Minister receives, before the commencement day, a written notice in accordance with the Fire and Emergency Services Authority of Western Australia Act 1998 section 36ZF (as in force when the notice was received by the Minister) but does not before the commencement day refer the objection referred to in the notice to a Land Valuation Tribunal as an appeal, on and after the commencement day the Minister must refer the notice to the State Administrative Tribunal and the notice is to be taken to be an application to the Tribunal for a review of the determination under the Fire and Emergency Services Authority of Western Australia Act 1998 section 36G(5) of the purpose for which the land is used.

 ”.

-5 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table